Housebuilder Partnerships

 • This process does not comprise a public procurement process.

-• The Government has committed funding of up to €1.25bn to the LDA with similar borrowing levels permitted under the LDA Act.
-This should ensure that the LDA will be in a position to complete as quickly as possible.
+• The Government has committed capital funding of up to €5bn to the LDA with €1.25bn borrowing levels permitted under the LDA Act.
+This should ensure that the LDA will be in a position to complete the acquisitions as expediently as possible.

-• The LDA will work with its local authority partners in relation to proposals, with the intention of maximising the delivery potential of proposals.
-Tenure mix will be explored by agreement with the housebuilder.
+• The LDA will work with its Local Authority partners in relation to proposals, with the intention of maximising the delivery of potential proposals.
+Tenure mix will be explored by agreement with the Housebuilder.

 • Evaluation criteria and timetables in relation to the process may be altered or changed without notice at the sole discretion of the LDA.